 - “Created On” – If we have created our torrent, its time-stamp will be shown here

-In “Files” tab we can find info about particular files that are included in torrent data.
+In this tab, we can find info about particular files that are included in torrent data.

 “Trackers” tab will show info regarding currently loaded trackers, their name, protocol they use, status, group, how much Seeds/Peers are using that particular tracker, Download status, when is the time of the last update, the interval and information is a tracker private or not.

-“Peers” tab is showing a real-time info about connected peers, their country, speed and much more.
+“Peers” tab is showing real-time info about connected peers, their country, speed, and much more.

 This is managed by a plugin called ”show_peers_like_wtorrent”.

-“Speed” tab represents real-time speeds for downloading/uploading a torrent data.
+“Speed” tab represents real-time speeds for downloading/uploading torrent data.

 “Tasks” is keeping track for our session, about operations that we had done in the File manager.

-“Traffic” is showing real-time statistic info for a specific tracker, in a shape of a formatted graphics chart.
+“Traffic” is showing real-time statistic info for a specific tracker, in the shape of a formatted graphics chart.

 “autodl_irssi” tab will only be shown if an autodl-irssi plugin is installed and configured.
 This tab is showing log information about autodl-irssi, and provides basic operations regarding this valuable plugin.